sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/05 - Second Life/01 - Mu Wakes.md

 "But... okay, I guess I get why you were so set on getting them back."

 Hat Kid nodded.
 "But, I can maybe offer something else for you."
 She took a moment to think it through, then gave a soft smile.
 "I know this place has been rough to you, and while I think you can be rough around the edges... for me, anyway," she added, raising her hands in apology. "...
 You deserve a better life than you've had so far.
 You've had to fight for the better part of your life, Mu, and you deserve at least an alternative.
+And...
 I think you once wanted to be space adventurers together?"

 "I think I remember saying 'time-travelling crime fighters'.
 But space adventuring sounds cool too.
 I'm guessing the 'time-travelling' part is off the table?"